Eating, drinking, sleeping – the essential tasks for a life in the wild

 Feeding an enormous metabolic furnace, their perpetual foraging takes them from one locality to another, traveling an average of 10km for up to three-quarters of every day in the search for the best parts of the most abundant plants.
 Leaves of succulent green or drying yellow grass, vines, herbs and flowers, fruits in season, twig tips of shrubs, bark from favoured trees, stems, roots… all available and necessary in different places at different times of year.
 Plucking, tearing, snapping, shaking, all require the deployment of trunk or tusk or foot, separately or in combination, to pick and process the multitude of different food items.

-Elephants need a lot of food, but they also need to drink, daily or at least every other day, and they also need essential minerals, as well as places for wallowing and cooling, and resting.
+Elephants need a lot of food, but they also need to drink, daily or at least every other day.
+And they also need essential minerals, as well as places for wallowing and cooling, and resting.
 They manage to find time to doze for an hour or two during the hottest part of the day, and to lie down to sleep for a few hours between midnight and dawn, and there are often preferred places to take these rest breaks.
 They search widely for the best resources when conditions allow, as during rainy months, when food and water is widespread.
 As water supplies dwindle and vegetation desiccates, they become more conservative.
-By the end of dry seasons, they are concentrated within a few km of perennial water sources.
+By the end of dry seasons, they are concentrated within a few kilometers of perennial water sources.